hashicorp/go-hclog/README.md

 It provides a human readable output mode for use in development as well as JSON output mode for production.

+## Stability Note

+While this library is fully open source and HashiCorp will be maintaining it (since we are and will be making extensive use of it), the API and output format is subject to minor changes as we fully bake and vet it in our projects.
+This notice will be removed once it's fully integrated into our major projects and no further changes are anticipated.

 ## Installation and Docs

 Install using `go get github.com/hashicorp/go-hclog`.